Mountain Road Lottery

 The Mountain Road Lottery was a project conceived in 1767 by George Washington, Captain Thomas Bullitt, and others.
 Captain Bullitt had served with Washington in the Virginia Regiment during the French and Indian War (1754–1763).
 The idea was to build a road through the Allegheny Mountains in Virginia and to construct a resort in the area now known as The Homestead, Hot Springs, Virginia.

+The lottery

 George Washington was involved in many lotteries throughout his life.
 The Mountain Road Lottery failed, in part due to there being numerous other lotteries at the time, and that the King then banned all lotteries in 1769.
 However, Captain Bullitt eventually went ahead with the plan, and the resort became a reality without the aid of the lottery or George Washington.
-The lottery tickets which were signed by George Washington became collector's items.
-There are about 25 known tickets in various libraries, etc. The latest price of one being sold was for $13,500 in 2006.